koka-community/.github/profile/README.md

 Also, if you want to read more info about some less documented features of Koka check our community docs out [here](https://koka-community.github.io/koka-docs/koka-docs.kk.html)

 Let one of the community admins know if you are interested in contributing!
-(Shoot us a message on Discord).
+(Shoot us a message on Discord https://discord.gg/CEkHHnTqEv).